DYN-IT-EDU/prototype_AnalyticalTable/README.md

 ## Next Steps

-- Open a new terminal and run `cds watch`
+- Open a new terminal and run `cds watch`, then you can see total (sum) value of each columns.
+- When grouping by `Plant` and getting subtotal, click gear mark and configure grouping.

 ## Learn More